If you are a business owner, you may be wondering: Can I use life insurance for investment purposes?

 - Tax-deferred growth

 The main purpose of life insurance is to provide a cash benefit to your family when you pass.
-Permanent life policies do that and can also become an asset over time.
+Permanent life insurance policies do that and can also become an asset over time.
 These plans come with an investment component that gives you an opportunity to accumulate wealth on a tax deferred basis.

 Tax-deferred growth means you will not pay tax on any interest or investment gains on the cash value until you withdraw it.
 This arrangement offers two main benefits: